ayushshivhare351/Url-Shortener/README.md

 ## 📌 About

-- This project aims to convert long URLs into short, shareable links.
+- This project aims converting long URLs into short, shareable links.

 - Building this to understand how real backend systems work.